TomerAzuz/Dijkstra-vEBT/README.md

 # Dijkstra-vEBT
-An optimized variant of Dijkstra's algorithm using van Emde Boas Tree

-# Java Implementation of Dijkstra's Algorithm with Different Priority Queues

 This repository contains a Java implementation of Dijkstra's algorithm, a popular graph traversal algorithm for finding the shortest path between nodes in a graph.
 The implementation provides support for different priority queues, including an unsorted array, a min heap, a Fibonacci heap, and a van Emde Boas tree.
 It also includes a visualization of the algorithm using the Processing library.

 ## Contents